helium/HIP/0051-helium-dao.md

 For each DNP, a device looking to receive coverage across the network purchases Data Credits by **purchasing and burning HNT**.

-The device subsequently uses those Data Credits with a State Channel at a particular Hotspot or set of Hotspots.
-The State Channel credits the Hotspot(s) once data has been transferred and submits it to the DNP Oracles through State Channel Closes.
+The device subsequently uses those Data Credits with a DNP specific State Channel at a particular Hotspot or set of Hotspots.
+The State Channel credits the Hotspot(s) once data has been transferred and submits this information to the DNP Oracles through State Channel Closes.

 The hotspot may dispute the State Channel summaries by submitting signed attestations to the DNP Oracles.